C0mposer/C-Game-Modding-Utility/README.md

 ***This quick start will get you up and running creating a mod in C that runs every frame along side a game***

 ### Creating a Project
-To get started, you'll need to create a project for your game mod.
+1. Create a project for your game mod in the utility.
+2. Choose your games console/platform
-Once you have created a project choose your games platform, and ***ISO/ROM File***.
+3. Choose your games ***ISO/ROM File***.
 If it's an ISO, the tool will ask you to extract the ISO to a folder of your choosing, and will attempt to automatically find the games ***main executable file***.
 ##### Main Executable File
 * For PS1/PS2 games, the executable should start with **SCUS**, **SCES**, **SLUS**, **SLES**, etc
 * For Gamecube/Wii games, the executable should be named **Start.dol or main.dol**

 Next, you'll need to find a ***code cave(s)*** to place your mod code, and a ***hook*** to jump to it.

 ### Code Caves and Hooks
 At a high level, here is how injecting mod code into a game using this utility works:
-1.  **Code caves:** First things first, we need a free place in the games ram that can be used for the mod code.
+1.  **Code caves:** We need a free place in the games ram that can be used to store our mod code.
 The easiest way is to look for unused/free sections of the games main executable, that also still happens to get loaded into ram.
 These free sections are called [code caves.](https://en.wikipedia.org/wiki/Code_cave)  (*These can unused/debug strings, unused functions/code, sometimes a block of 0's, etc*.
 If you need help finding a code cave, [see here](https://github.com/C0mposer/C-Game-Modding-Utility/wiki/Code-Caves))
 Once you have found a code cave you fill out its info, and click "**Add/Save Codecave**":
 ![codecaves](images/codecaves.png)
 a.
 Give the code cave a name
 b.
 Fill out the address in RAM
 c.
-Fill out the equivalent address in main executable (or enter offset)
+Fill out the equivalent address in main executable (or enter an offset)
 d.
 Fill out the size of the code cave
 e.
 Choose .c/.cpp files in your projects *src/* dir you'd like to be compiled into the codecave area
 (*main.c is used by default.
 For multiple files, seperate by comma or space*)